Pasta Primavera

 • 2-3 cloves garlic, minced (alternately use garlic olive oil)

-• Fresh herbs – basil leaves, torn into bite sized pieces and/or fresh rosemary (Alternately, use basil olive oil and/or rosemary olive oil)
+• Fresh herbs – basil leaves, torn into bite sized pieces and/or fresh rosemary (Alternately, use basil olive oil)

 • Olive oil – EVOO or flavored olive oil(s)